jimmoffitt/leaving-x/README.md

 After setting up your `.env.local` file with these values, the script will be able to read the environment variables needed for authentication and data handling.

-Table of Contents
-Requirements
-Setup
-Configuration
-Usage
-Details
-Files Used
-Main Functions
-Error Handling
-License
-Requirements
-Python 3.8+
-Libraries: tweet_archive_parser, bluesky_poster, aiohttp, asyncio, python-dotenv
-A valid .env.local file with credentials for both Twitter and Bluesky Setup
-Clone this repository.
-Install required dependencies: pip install -r requirements.txt Prepare the .env.local file in the same directory as the script with the following environment variables: makefile
-Copy code
-BLUESKY_HANDLE=<your_bluesky_handle>
-BLUESKY_PASSWORD=<your_bluesky_password>
-BLUESKY_PDS_URL=<your_bluesky_pds_url>
-TWITTER_DATA_ROOT_FOLDER=<path_to_your_twitter_data_folder>
-SLEEP_INTERVAL_SECONDS=<desired_delay_in_seconds_between_posts>
-Configuration
-Make sure the TWITTER_DATA_ROOT_FOLDER points to the root folder of your downloaded Twitter archive, which should include:

-tweets.js: Contains the tweet data.
-tweets_media: Directory with images associated with the tweets.
-Usage
+## Usage

-To run the script: python script_name.py
+# Notes and todos

 The script will:

-Load the last processed tweet's timestamp from last_processed_timestamp.txt.
+* Load the last processed tweet's timestamp from last_processed_timestamp.txt.
-Parse the Twitter archive to load tweets created after the last processed timestamp.
+* Parse the Twitter archive to load tweets created after the last processed timestamp.
-Filter out replies and extract metadata for posting.
+* Filter out replies and extract metadata for posting.
-Post each tweet to Bluesky, introducing a delay to avoid rate limits.
+* Post each tweet to Bluesky, introducing a delay to avoid rate limits.
-Update last_processed_timestamp.txt to track progress.
+* Update last_processed_timestamp.txt to track progress.

-Details
+## Details
 Files Used
-tweets.js: A file containing tweet data from the Twitter archive. tweets_media/: Folder with media files (images) associated with the tweets. last_processed_timestamp.txt: Stores the timestamp of the last successfully posted tweet to continue from that point on the next run.
+* tweets.js: A file containing tweet data from the Twitter archive.
+* tweets_media/: Folder with media files (images) associated with the * tweets.
+* last_processed_timestamp.txt: Stores the timestamp of the last successfully posted tweet to continue from that point on the next run.

-Main Functions
+## Main Functions
-load_last_processed_timestamp(): Loads the last posted tweet's timestamp. save_last_processed_timestamp(timestamp): Saves the timestamp of the most recent post to file. create_post(config, tweet, bluesky_poster): Posts a tweet to Bluesky, handling any errors and updating the timestamp upon success. main(): Loads environment variables, configures components, loads tweets, filters, posts, and saves progress.
+* load_last_processed_timestamp(): Loads the last posted tweet's timestamp.
+* save_last_processed_timestamp(timestamp): Saves the timestamp of the most recent post to file.
+* create_post(config, tweet, bluesky_poster): Posts a tweet to Bluesky, handling any errors and updating the timestamp upon success. main(): Loads environment variables, configures components, loads tweets, filters, posts, and saves progress.

+[] TODO
-Error Handling
+## Error Handling
 Errors during the posting process are caught and printed.
 If an error occurs with a specific tweet, it is skipped, and the script continues to the next one.

-License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.